All Episodes

 They've done this crap for years.

-I'm you know, Dan Rather, Katie Couric, Brian Williams, all of these people all of these years.
+You know, Dan Rather, Katie Couric, Brian Williams, all of these people all of these years.

 You know what?

-They've been put on a pedestal, they'll all been overpaid.
+They've been put on a pedestal.

 All right, I'll argue that.

-But in all honesty, we're treated like we we are treated way beyond what we deserve in the media.
+But in all honesty, we're treated like we are treated way beyond what we deserve in the media.

 And I'm speaking firsthand.